hottymithaulia/hottymithaulia/README.md

 - 👋 Hi, I’m @hottymithaulia
-- 👀 I’m interested in ... ehtical and web development
+- 👀 I’m interested in ... ethical hacking and web development
 - 🌱 I’m currently learning ...python and algorithms
 - 💞️ I’m looking to collaborate on ... nothing for rn i need guidance
 - 📫 How to reach me ... @gamep8549@gmail.com